TareqK/Image-Processing-And-Pattern-Recognition-Course/Notes/imageEnhancementInTheSpatialDomain.markdown

 Where S is the pixels in the output image , r is the pixels in the input image, T is the transform.

-An example of point processing is Thresholding, where all pixels with gray level above a certain level are turned to white, and all pixels under that level are turned black, Or Contrast stretching where all values of r lower than k are compressed(decreased) into a narrow range of s towards black, while all values of r higher than k are stretched(increase) towards white.
+An example of point processing is **Thresholding**, where all pixels with gray level above a certain level are turned to white, and all pixels under that level are turned black, Or **Contrast stretching** where all values of r lower than k are compressed(decreased) into a narrow range of s towards black, while all values of r higher than k are stretched(increased) towards white.

 ## Intensity Transformations